How Bad is My Carpal Tunnel?

 Severity stages of carpal tunnel syndrome

 Disease Classification Scale.
 This classifies carpal tunnel into "Mild", "Moderate", or "Severe" stages.
 This scale is easy for patients to understand.
-The boundary between each stage is not well defined.
+Unfortunately, the boundary between each stage is not well defined.

 Another way to classify carpal tunnel is using

 neurophysiological severity.
 That means the disorder is graded according to sensory and motor nerve conduction abnormalities.
-It ranges from 0 - 6, which indicates normal to virtually unrecordable signals coming from your nerves.
+It ranges from 0 to 6, which means normal (0) to virtually unrecordable signals (6) coming from your nerves.
 (No signals are not good!)
 This grading scale is more accurate, but more cumbersome when it comes to prescribing treatment.

 Pain management clinicians prefer a hybrid classification scale.
 It's based on symptoms as well as neurophysiological severity.
 There is always some variation between symptoms and neurophysiology.
 But the overall correlations coincide well enough to form a multi-point sliding scale.